sl424/waybar/README.md

 }
 ```

-## vpn_detect (sh)
+## vpn (C)
-This script takes the name of a VPN interface, like "mullvad-us3", and returns json data containing information on the state of the VPN connection.
+This program takes the name of a VPN interface, like "mullvad-us3", and returns json data containing information on the state of the VPN connection.
+This information can be used to change the theme based on the state of your VPN connection in your waybar.css.

 Here's an example module in my Waybar config: